louiswilliams/queueup-spotify/README.md

 #### Step 1: Obtaining a `user_id` and `client_token` secret.

+*Note: a request to both of these routes REASSIGNS a `client_token` and invalidates the current one, if it exists.*

 - POST `/api/v2/auth/register`: Register an account for the first time (without Facebook)
     - **Input**: